 We've already talked about the need to have a holistic resiliency mindset and approach in Part 1.
 Now, you need to make it more specific: does the provider understand the big picture for your business?

-You want a provider who will learn your business from top to bottom: all the IT systems and networks, the business processes, the organisational structure, the physical facilities, the communications capabilities … all of it.
+You want a provider who will learn your business from top to bottom: all the IT systems and networks, the business processes, the organizational structure, the physical facilities, the communications capabilities … all of it.
 Only then will the business continuity plan they develop be truly integrated and aligned with your business needs.